pingcap/docs-cn/non-transactional-dml.md

 ### Terminate a non-transactional DML statement

-To terminate a non-transactional DML statement, you can use `KILL TIDB`.
+To terminate a non-transactional DML statement, you can use `KILL TIDB <processlist_id>`.
 Then TiDB will cancel all batches after the batch that is currently being executed.
 You can get the execution result from the log.

+For more information about `KILL TIDB`, see the reference [`KILL`](/sql-statements/sql-statement-kill.md).

 ### Query the batch-dividing statement